p42ai/js-assistant/README.md

 * **[Remove IIFE/IIAF](https://p42.ai/documentation/code-assist/remove-iife)**: Remove immediately-invoked function expressions (IIFEs) and immediately-invoked arrow functions (IIAFs) without parameters.

 ## Code Assists for Strings and Template Literals
+Text manipulation has become more powerful with the introduction of template literals in JavaScript.
+The JavaScript Assistant offers several code actions to help you work with text, be it strings or template literals:
 * **[Convert string comparison chain to array.includes](https://p42.ai/documentation/code-assist/convert-comparison-chain-to-array-includes)**: Replace `|| value === 'aString'` and `&& value !== 'aString'`  chains with `array.includes()`.
 * **[Convert string to template literal](https://p42.ai/documentation/code-assist/convert-string-to-template-literal)**: Convert a string to a basic template literal without expressions.
 * **[Convert template literal to string](https://p42.ai/documentation/code-assist/convert-template-literal-to-string)**: Convert a simple template literal without expressions into a string.